Alexians: Hospitals

 In the early 20th century the Alexian Brothers had four hospitals in the United States.
 The first was built in Chicago in 1866; it was destroyed by the Great Fire, on 9 October 1871, and rebuilt the following year.
 The second, erected at St. Louis in 1869, covered an acre with its departments for the insane, nervous diseases, and inebriates.
 The third was in Oshkosh, Wisconsin and built in 1880.
-The fourth was built in Elizabeth, New Jersey, on land given for that purpose by Right Rev. Bishop Wigger.
+The fourth was built in Elizabeth, New Jersey, on land given for that purpose by Winand Wigger.
 Competent surgeons and physicians attended to the patients, and the Brothers nursed and did the housework of the hospitals.
 Later in the century, a fifth hospital was built in San Jose, Ca. in 1965.

 Today, the Chicago hospital has become the Alexian Brothers Medical Center and Rehabilitation Hospital in Elk Grove Village, Illinois, the St. Alexius Medical Center in Hoffman Estates, Illinois, and the Alexian Brothers Behavioral Health Hospital in Hoffman Estates.
 These also operate satellite centers and clinics around Illinois.
 In Missouri, Tennessee and Wisconsin the Alexians run a group of facilities, care systems, homes and communities all for older adults.
 The other hospitals have been sold or closed.

-Bishop (later Cardinal) Herbert Vaughan of the City of Salford, England invited the Alexians to take charge of a new home and hospital in his diocese, which led to their establishing themselves in England in June 1875.
-Dr Richard Lacy, Bishop of Middlesbrough, secured them for his diocese in 1884.
+Bishop Herbert Vaughan of the City of Salford, England invited the Alexians to take charge of a new home and hospital in his diocese, which led to their establishing themselves in England in June 1875.
+Richard Lacy, Bishop of Middlesbrough, secured them for his diocese in 1884.
 In 1885, the Brothers established a province of their institute and a novitiate in the United Kingdom.
 The latter, first attached to St. Mary's Convent, Newton Heath, Manchester, was later transferred to West Twyford, near Ealing, which the Alexian Brothers had purchased in 1902.
-The Brothers sold Twyford Abbey in 1988, and the abbey, which is a Grade II listed building, now lies derelict.
+The brothers sold Twyford Abbey in 1988, and the abbey, which is a Grade II listed building, now lies derelict.

 Present situation

 The Immaculate Conception Province (the American Province) sponsors Alexian Brothers Health System, which provides services in acute care, residential elderly care, retirement centers, and AIDS ministry in Illinois, Missouri, Wisconsin, Tennessee, and also outside the US in the Philippines and Hungary.
-On 1 January 2012 the Alexian Brothers Health System became part of St. Louis-based Ascension Health, the nation's largest Catholic and non-profit health system.
+In 2012 the Alexian Brothers Health System became part of Ascension Health.

 The contemporary British houses in London and Manchester, as well as the Irish ones in Dublin and Limerick, include facilities for the elderly sick and physically handicapped through a nursing home and Day Centre; an AIDS ministry; care and rehabilitation of homeless men; and support for people suffering from mental illness.

 On the European continent the contemporary German branch has houses in Aachen, Krefeld, Malseneck, Münster and Twistringen.
 In Belgium they have centres in Boechout, Tienen, Grimbergen and Henri-Chapelle, where they provide psychiatric services.